-If you're looking for ways to use up zucchini (aside from zucchini fritters and chocolate zucchini cake) you're going to love this quickbread recipe.
-I've been working on this gluten-free zucchini bread for well over a year, testing it 13 (!) times to get it just right.
-It's:
+If you're looking for more ways to use up zucchini aside from spiced zucchini fritters and fudgy gluten-free chocolate zucchini cake, you're going to love this gluten-free zucchini loaf.
+I tested this recipe over a dozen times to land on the most luxuriously moist, springy, and flavorful bread imaginable.
+No complaints—we happily devoured every single one!

 But don't take my word for it – here's what one happy baker had to say about it: